cedarcode/webauthn-ruby/README.md

 webauthn_credential.authenticator_extension_outputs #=> nil
 ```

-The list of all current implemented extensions can be found [here](https://w3c.github.io/webauthn/#sctn-defined-extensions).
+The list of all currently defined extensions can be found [here](https://w3c.github.io/webauthn/#sctn-defined-extensions).

 ## API